 The second button, with the "hand-crank" icon, executes the solver, fkern.exe.
 Before fkern is actually run, the Triangle is called to make sure the mesh is up to date.
 Then, fkern is called.
 When fkern runs, it opens up a console window to display status information to the user.
 However, fkern requires no user interaction while it is running.
 When fkern is finished analyzing your problem, the console window will disappear.
 The time that fkern requires is highly dependent on the problem being solved.
 Solution times can range from less than a second to several hours, depending upon the size and complexity of the problem.
 Generally, linear magnetostatic problems take the least amount of time.
 Harmonic problems take slightly more time, because the answer is in terms of complex numbers.
 The complex numbers effectively double the number of unknowns as compared to a magnetostatic problem with the same mesh.
-The slowest problems to analyze are nonlinear magnetostatic problems, since multiple iterations must be used to converge on the final solution.
+The slowest problems to analyze are nonlinear time-harmonic problems, since multiple successive approximation iterations must be used to converge on the final solution.
 However, nonlinear problems almost never take more than 10 iterations.
 Later iterations in nonlinear problems are usually are quite fast compared to the first iteration or two because the later iterations can be initialized with an approximate solution that is very close to the "actual" solution.

-For users who have a technical interest in what is "under the hood" in fkern, some details are provided in the Appendix (Section 7).
+For users who have a technical interest in what is "under the hood" in fkern, some details are provided in the Appendix (Section 6).

-The "big magnifying glass" icon is used to run the postprocessor once the analysis is finished.
-A detailed description of the postprocessor addressed in Section 5.
+The "big magnifying glass" icon is used to display the results in a postprocessing window once the analysis is finished.
+A detailed description of the magnetics postprocessor addressed in Section 2.3.